 - You did not occupy a position of trust with respect to the minor.

-- The “victim of child sex abuse” falsely accused the defendant or misconstrued the defendant’s innocent touching as sexual behavior.
+- The “victim of child sex abuse” falsely accused you or misconstrued your innocent touching as sexual behavior.

 - Law enforcement committed misconduct (such as a police officer coercing a confession).

-The vast majority of criminal charges resolve through plea bargains.
-But should the case reach trial, the district attorney has the high burden to prove guilt beyond a reasonable doubt.
+The vast majority of criminal charges are resolved through plea bargains.
+Should the case reach trial, the district attorney has the high burden of proving guilt beyond a reasonable doubt.

 5. How we go about proving your innocence

 Our Colorado sex crimes lawyers know that innocent people are often accused of unlawful sexual contact with a minor.
-Usually it is the child’s word against yours – and children are not the most reliable of witnesses.
+Usually, it is the child’s word against yours – and children are not the most reliable witnesses.

-- And sometimes they are used as a weapon between battling adults.
+- Sometimes, they are used as a weapon between battling adults.

 - Subpoenaing their school, counseling, and medical records;